kinecosystem/kin-python/README.md

 A few examples for creating an account and different ways of submitting payments and batched earns can be found in `examples/client`.

 ## Webhook Handler
-The `WebhookHandler` class is designed to assist developers with implementing the Agora webhooks (TODO: hyperlink).
+The `WebhookHandler` class is designed to assist developers with implementing the [Agora webhooks](https://docs.kin.org/how-it-works#webhooks).

-Only apps that have been assigned an app index (TODO: hyperlink) can make use of Agora webhooks.
+Only apps that have been assigned an [app index](https://docs.kin.org/app-registration) can make use of Agora webhooks.

 ### Initialization
-The `WebhookHandler` must be instantiated with the app's configured webhook secret (TODO: hyperlink).
+The `WebhookHandler` must be instantiated with the app's configured [webhook secret](https://docs.kin.org/agora/webhook#authentication).
 ```python
 from agora.webhook.handler import WebhookHandler